Louisg909/dobble/README.md

 # Dobble
-## Introcution
+## Introduction

-Custom dobble game creator
+Custom Dobble game creator

-Really enjoyed playing the [original dobble](https://www.dobblegame.com/en/homepage/) with my family, and we decided it would be fun to make a custom game.
+Really enjoyed playing the [original Dobble](https://www.dobblegame.com/en/homepage/) with my family, and we decided it would be fun to make a custom game.
 Rather than painstakingly making it by and, I wanted to make a program that could automate it.

 ---

 ## Logic behind the card creation:
 The cards are designed so that every card has one icon in common with every single other card.
 The logic of how this works is explained in a very intuitive way in the video by Matt Parker [How does Dobble (Spot It) work?](https://www.youtube.com/watch?v=VTDKqW_GLkw).

-Bellow is a simple explination of it:
+Bellow is a simple explanation of it:
-*explination of the logic with diagrams*
+*explanation of the logic with diagrams*

-Having a network with every node being a card, and connecting with every card, would cause there to be a lot of icons per card, and would baloon so quickly.
-Rather than this, the cards can be put on a simple square table, with lines in a grid, and diagonals connecting each card togeteher.
-This is then extended by pushing these lines so paralell lines meet at their vanishing points, and all of these vanishing points can be connected by a line too.
+Having a network with every node being a card, and connecting with every card, would cause there to be a lot of icons per card, and would balloon so quickly.
+Rather than this, the cards can be put on a simple square table, with lines in a grid, and diagonals connecting each card together.
+This is then extended by pushing these lines so parallel lines meet at their vanishing points, and all of these vanishing points can be connected by a line too.
 Each of these lines would be a different icon.

-For example, a simplifed 13-icon diagram of dobble would use a 3x3 grid would be used:
+For example, a simplified 13-icon diagram of Dobble would use a 3x3 grid would be used:

 ![13-icon-dobble-diagram](assets/13_icon_dobble.png)